Marius321/Northwind-Dashboard/README.md

 # Northwind Sales Dashboard
-This repository includes the database scripts and other information related to my personal Tableau project.
-The purpose of this project is to showcase my SQL and Tableau Skills.
+This repository showcases the SQL data preparation (within SSMS) behind my personal Tableau dashboarding project using the Northwind database.
+The purpose of this project is to demonstrate my SQL and Tableau skills.

 ![image](https://user-images.githubusercontent.com/117634180/213013756-b9a379a9-3d38-46dc-aabb-f044ad2f1056.png)
 The dashboard is available here: